walshbr/introduction-to-text-analysis/crowdsourcing/prism_part_two.md

 In this photo from the "Future Directions" page for *Prism*, you can see the prototype for another possible visualization that would shuffle through the various sets of highlights.
 Even without this animated interpretation, *Prism* allows you to get a sense of how a whole group interprets a text.
 When you upload your own markings, they become collected along with those of everyone who has ever read that text in *Prism*.
 We can begin to get some sense of trends in the ways that the group reads.

 *Prism* was designed as a middle road between the two types of crowdsourcing projects that we discussed in the last section.
+By asking users to mark for a restricted number of categories, we can quantify those readings and visualize them in interesting ways.
+But we also ask for readers to actually read the text - interpreting a document along certain guidelines still asks readers to exercise the full range of their powers as thinking people.

 *Prism* offers a few options for facilitating group reading.